 - Be aware of controlled airspace – use the B4UFly app

-The short version of the controlled airspace situation is that you cannot fly within 5 miles of an airport, at least not without first calling in to inform your intent to the local air traffic controller for where and when you will be flying.
+The short version of the controlled airspace situation is that you cannot fly within 5 miles of an airport, at least not without first receiving authorization from local air traffic controller for where and when you will be flying.
+You need to use the LAANC tool, found within apps like Airmap or KittyHawk.
+The FAA has a list of no-fly-zone areas that should help you keep safe and legal.

 I understand the urge, I really do, you have a great new flying camera or toy drone and you want to put in the air as soon as possible.
 Please, do not throw caution to the wind, if conditions are not right, do not attempt to fly.